kimfrie/datafold-docs/docs/development_testing/open_source.md

 ### See how every change to dbt code affects the data produced in the modified model and downstream.

-:::tip Datafold in CI
+:::tip Team Cloud
-🔧 Interested in adding Datafold to your CI pipeline?
+🔧 Interested in adding Datafold Team Cloud to your CI pipeline?
 [Let's talk!](https://calendly.com/d/zkz-63b-23q/see-a-demo?email=clay%20analytics%40datafold.com&first_name=Clay&last_name=Moeller&a1=) ☎️
 :::